 Which route fits which tech role?

 For cybersecurity analyst or SOC work, prioritize Security+, CCST Cybersecurity, CySA+, SIEM practice, incident notes, vulnerability-management examples, and access-control concepts.
-BLS information security analyst context is useful, but it is occupation-level: it does not mean a veteran program or Security+ creates the BLS pay level.
+BLS information security analyst context is occupation-level: it does not mean a program or Security+ creates the BLS pay level.
+VET TEC 2.0, NPower cyber tracks, O2O cyber pathways, or MSSA cybersecurity operations can all fit here.

 For data or cloud, prioritize SQL, dashboards, Python basics, cloud labs, and documentation.
-VET TEC 2.0's high-tech categories and MSSA/NPower pathways may be better aligned than a random exam voucher if your target work is building projects, explaining data, or operating cloud systems.
+VET TEC 2.0, MSSA cloud tracks, and NPower cloud/data paths may be better aligned than a standalone exam voucher if your target work is building projects, explaining data, or operating cloud systems.

 Check metro pay before you spend a finite benefit